"Blockchain will become a basic technology"

-Almost every fifth person in Germany 9.2 per cent owns or owned 9.1 per cent crypto currencies in the past.
+Almost every fifth person in Germany or 9.2 per cent owns or owned 9.1 per cent of crypto currencies in the past.
 In contrast, only 7.7 per cent of Germans had shares in 2017, according to a study by the Deutsches Aktieninstitut.
 And blockchain technology has gained more social importance than previously assumed, according to a survey by the non-profit Blockchain Research Lab (BRL) in Hamburg.
 Almost 4,000 people over 18 years, who had been online at least once within the last three months, were interviewed for the survey.

 Lennart Ante, research associate at the University of Hamburg, is co-founder of the Blockchain Research Lab and played a key role managing the survey.
 Since his initial contact with bitcoin and virtual currencies in 2015, the subject has been of keen interest to him.
 Ante is currently working on the Energy Trading via Blockchain-Technology in the Local Green Grid (Etiblogg) project, funded by the German Ministry of Economics and Energy.
 As part of the project, very small amounts of energy are made transparently tradable by means of blockchain technology.
 In an interview with Hamburg News, Ante talks about the risks, opportunities and the future of blockchain technology.